Get more from your Personal Home Manager . . .

 Is Solar Energy Right For My Home?

 Under the right conditions, putting solar collectors on your roof can be an attractive investment which can save you on the cost of supplying electricity or hot water to your home.
 But the catch is “under the right conditions.”
 So what are these “right conditions”?
-Well, the more questions below that you can answer “yes” to, the better the fit you are for adding solar panels to your home (see types, costs, and reviews of solar panel collectors):
+Well, the more questions below that you can answer “yes” to, the better the fit you are for adding solar panels to your home:

-UTILITY POWER COSTS: Is your home connected to a utility with high electricity costs?
-The higher the cost, the more attractive it is to generate your own electricity (or hot water) (helpful accessory: solar powered home appliance).
+: Is your home connected to a utility with high electricity costs?
+The higher the cost, the more attractive it is to generate your own electricity (or hot water).
+Helpful accessories: solar-powered home appliances.

-PERSONAL TAX ELIGIBILITY: Are you in a personal tax situation such that you can take full advantage of the available federal tax credits and incentives?
-You may need to check with a tax accountant to be sure, since for instance, the solar tax credit cannot be used to reduce your tax liability below the Alternative Minimum Tax.
+: Are you in a personal tax situation such that you can take full advantage of the available federal tax credits and incentives?
+You may need to check with a tax accountant to be sure.
+This is because of accounting rules such as solar tax credits not being allowed to be used to reduce your tax liability below your Alternative Minimum Tax.

-If you want to look closer at whether putting solar panels on your home makes sense for your particular situation, then here are links to a couple of online calculators that you can use:
+If you want to look closer at whether putting solar panels on your home makes sense for your particular situation, then here is a link to an online calculator that you can use: Solar Estimate

-With these, you enter in your actual zip code, local utility, average electric bill, etc. and it calculates the expected solar radiation, tax credits, and expected economics for your specific home.
+With this, you enter your actual zip code, local utility, average electric bill, etc. and it calculates the expected solar radiation, tax credits, and expected economics for your specific home.

 ALTERNATIVE WAYS TO “GO SOLAR”